TehBrian/BuildersUtilities/README.md

 ## What are the permissions and commands?
-Instead of giving you a big list that I have to update every now and again, just navigate to `src/main/resources/plugin.yml` and you'll find all of the permissions and commands in a slightly more "programmy" style than a pretty list.
+Instead of giving you a big list that I have to update every now and again, just navigate to `src/main/resources/plugin.yml` and you'll find all the permissions and commands in a slightly more "programmy" style than a pretty list.

 If you find YAML too hard to read, that means you aren't a pro hacker yet.